HMS Ashanti (F117): Operational Service

+HMS Ashanti Alongside Steamer Point harbour late August/early September 1966.
+Under repair Steamer Point all of Jan/Feb 1967 and many parties of the ship's company detached to military units during this time, specifically 3rd Bn The Anglian Regiment at Radfan Camp and the 1st Bn The Royal Northumberland Fusiliers in the Crater district.
+All ships company awarded GSM 1962 with clasp South Arabia.
+Ship departed to Persian Gulf late Feb/early March 1967 returning to Aden for the last time in early June 1967 at outset of Middle East War.

 In 1969 Ashanti embarked a Royal Marines Commando detachment at Bermuda during a Black Power Conference.

 In 1970, Ashanti deployed on Beira Patrol, which was designed to prevent oil reaching landlocked Rhodesia via the Portuguese colony of Mozambique.
 The following year Ashanti was present at the Royal Navy's withdrawal from Malta.
 In 1974, while returning to Britain from the Caribbean, Ashanti suffered two fatalities when a large wave struck the frigate.
 The ship was just four hours out of Bermuda on her way back to the UK when hit by the wave.
 One was lost at sea, while the other suffered injuries and died aboard the frigate.
 The ship returned to Bermuda to disembark the body, and for repairs to the upper deck structure.
 Premature reports by Bermudian radio stations sent invalid signals to UK and it was reported on national TV news channels that Ashanti had been sunk and lost at sea.

 Three sailors, Timothy J Burton, David Little and James Wardle, died in 1977 from carbon monoxide poisoning after a fire broke out in a boiler room.

 Ashanti was returned to service in 1978 following a repair and refit, and finally placed in reserve and became a Harbour Training Ship.
 She was sunk as a target in 1988 by the submarines Sceptre and Spartan.

 The submarine HMS Swiftsure was submerged and launched two Sub Harpoon missiles from distance, video footage was taken from a helicopter observing the exercise.
 Another 'S' Class boat situated between HMS Swiftsure and the target hit the ship with Mk24 torpedoes subsequent to the Sub Harpoons, which broke the back of the ship causing it to break in two and sink.